 To adjust the brightness of the instrument panel, rotate the dimmer control clockwise/counterclockwise when the headlamp control is in the parking lamp or low-beam position.

-To turn on the interior lamps, rotate the dimmer control fully counterclockwise.
+To turn on the interior lamps, rotate the dimmer control fully counterclockwise past the detent.

-The dome lamp will not illuminate if the control switch is in the OFF position.
+The dome lamp will not illuminate if the control switch is not rotated past the detent.